kontur-contests/icfpc2017-kontur-ru/README.md

   * Support of splurges in the protocol.
   * Development of the transport protocol at the initial stage.
 * Denis Ionov
-  * Game simulator that implements all rules of game.
-It helps us to play with our AI, and determine which are the best
+  * Game simulator implementing all the rules of the game to help us run our AIs, and select the best ones.
-  * Some code to visualiser to better understanding of bot moves during the game
+  * Some code to visualiser for better understanding how AIs work in the real game.
 * Grigory Ovchinnikov
   * Support of futures in the protocol
   * Backend of online games statistics service